 \subsection{Why analytic distinguishability becomes intractable}

-The object $\bar P_{d,u}$ is an expectation over all length-$k$ continuations consistent with the sequence $u$.
-Even in the noiseless case, writing it in closed form entails composing $k$ sequential instruments (unitary coupling + measurement + noise) and averaging over $|\mathcal{G}|^{k-d}$ continuations, while each $P_g$ itself is a distribution on $2^k$ outcomes.
-Thus, the exact evaluation of eq.~\eqref{eq:Dd_def} scales exponentially in both depth and outcome dimension (roughly $O(|\mathcal{G}|^{k-d}2^k)$ for brute-force enumeration), and symbolic expressions rapidly become unwieldy beyond very small $k$.
-This motivates (i) envelope-style analytic proxies that track the dominant informative mode, and (ii) amortized decoders trained directly on $\widehat P_g$.
+The object $\bar P_{t,a}$ is an expectation over all length-$k$ continuations consistent with the sequence $u$.
+Even in the noiseless case, writing it in closed form entails composing $k$ sequential instruments (unitary coupling + measurement) and averaging over $|\mathcal{G}|^{k-d}$ continuations, while each $P_g$ itself is a distribution on $2^k$ outcomes.
+Thus, the exact evaluation of Eqs.~\eqref{eq:D_position}--\eqref{eq:D_sequence} scales exponentially in both depth and outcome dimension, and symbolic expressions rapidly become unwieldy beyond very small $k$.
+This motivates (i) marginals as proxies that track the dominant informative mode, and (ii) amortized decoders trained directly on $\widehat P_g$.